(CNN)Here's a look at Islamic State in Iraq and Syria (ISIS).

 ISIS is known for killing dozens of people at a time and carrying out public executions, crucifixions and other acts.
-It has taken over large swaths of northern and western Iraq.

-Dabiq, Syria "is where the Prophet Mohammed is supposed to have predicted that the armies of Islam and 'Rome' would meet for the final battle that will precede the end of time and the triumph of true Islam," according to CNN National Security Analyst Peter Bergen.
+Dabiq, Syria, "is where the Prophet Mohammed is supposed to have predicted that the armies of Islam and 'Rome' would meet for the final battle that will precede the end of time and the triumph of true Islam," according to CNN National Security Analyst Peter Bergen.

-ISIS's strategy for revenue includes oil production and smuggling, ransoms from kidnappings, selling stolen artifacts, extortion and controlling crops.
+ISIS's strategy for revenue includes oil production and smuggling, taxes, ransoms from kidnappings, selling stolen artifacts, extortion and controlling crops.

-Al-Baghdadi was detained for four years in Camp Bucca, which was a U.S.-run prison in southern Iraq.
-He was released in 2009.
+Al-Baghdadi was detained for several months in Camp Bucca, which was a US-run prison in southern Iraq.
+He was released in 2004.

 After ISIS declared the creation of the so-called "Islamic State," he began using the name Al-Khalifah Ibrahim, and now goes by that name with his followers.